 I once said yes to a leadership role and immediately had a sinking feeling that I wouldn’t be able to follow through.
 That sinking feeling lasted for months as I prepared for this role.

 But at the same time, a Bible verse kept popping into my head.
-Maybe God is trying to say something to me, I thought.
-Meditating on this passage made me a better leader, or at least made me feel better about leading.
-Either way, it lessened my anxiety!
+“Maybe this is a God thing,” I thought.
+Meditating on this passage has helped to lessen my anxiety about leading.

-My view of others also changed.
-I began to see others as inherently valuable, from the homeless man on the street to the President of the United States and everyone in between.
-We are all image bearers of God.
-We may not act like it or even believe it, but selfless leadership moves people towards becoming who God created them to be.
+My view of others changed too.
+I began to see others as divinely loved, from the homeless man on the street to the President of the United States and everyone in between.
+All of us were created to know God.
+I believe that selfless leaders motivate people to become who God created them to be.

-As I chose to believe what God thinks about me rather than what other people think, my anxiety almost instantly went away.
-My motivations subtly shifted from performing well as a leader to wanting others to experience the freedom that I had just experienced, and to lead people in a way that drew out their God-given potential as humans made in the image of God.
+As I chose to believe what God thinks about me rather than what other people think, my anxiety faded.
+My motivations shifted too.
+I stopped focusing on my performance and started focusing on helping others experience the freedom I’d found.
+I wanted to lead people in a way that drew out their God-given potential as humans made in the image of God.

 "In the days when television was a luxury we could not afford, we would sit on the linoleum floor around my great-grandmother’s rocking chair and listen to her tell stories..."

-©1994-2018 Cru.
+©1994-2020 Cru.
 All Rights Reserved.